microsoft/reverse-proxy/docs/docfx/articles/runtimes.md

 # YARP Supported Runtimes

-YARP supports ASP.NET Core 3.1 and 5.0.0 Preview 4 or later.
-You can download the .NET 5 Preview 4 SDK from https://dotnet.microsoft.com/download/dotnet/5.0.
+YARP 1.0.0 Preview 2 supports ASP.NET Core 3.1 and 5.0.0 Preview 6 or later.
+You can download the .NET 5 Preview SDK from https://dotnet.microsoft.com/download/dotnet/5.0.

 YARP will be taking advantage of 5.0.0 features and optimizations as they become available.
 This does mean that some features may not be available if you're running on 3.1.